No, you tell them I'll talk to them when I'm good and ready.

 You know, they all thought a bunch of things, and then nobody wanted to say anything.

-And they turned it.
+And they turned up.

-It was like pushing a button with with the.
+It was like pushing a button with.

-But it's such a cultural question because if you said Bill Clinton to say an African American crowd, it would be devotional, the response.
+But it's such a cultural question because if you said Bill Clinton to say an African-American crowd, it would be devotional, the response.

-It's a different culture reaction.
+It's a different cultural reaction.

 They think it's comical, the name Bill Clinton.